 Advising and Mentoring

 There are many research opportunities for trainees within the Division.
 Each trainee selects, in consultation with his/her advisor, a research program best suited to his/her career goals.
 Faculty mentors and research advisory committees (RACs) guide trainees’ research during the second and third year of their fellowship.
 A close working relationship between the trainee and is the cornerstone to our trainees’ success.
 Faculty in the division are frequently recognized for their contributions as mentors.
-In addition, fellows are encouraged to take advantage of additional research development initiatives and resources available through the Department of Medicine and School of Medicine, including the MENTORS Program, the Lefkowitz Society, and K club.
+In addition, fellows are encouraged to take advantage of additional research development initiatives and resources available through the Department of Medicine and School of Medicine and the Duke Office of Physician-Scientist Development, including the DOM Fellowship Research Academy and the Lefkowitz Society.